CartwrightLab/coati/README.md

 transducers (FSTs) or using Gotoh's algorithm.
 Substitution models available:

-  - coati: Muse and Gaut codon model using finite-state transducers.
+  - fst: Muse and Gaut codon model using finite-state transducers.
   - ecm: empirical codon model using FSTs.
   - dna: dna model resulting of marginalizing Muse and Gaut's model using FSTs.
-  - m-coati: marginal Muse and Gaut using Gotoh's algorithm.
+  - marginal: marginal Muse and Gaut using Gotoh's algorithm.
   - m-ecm: marginal empirical codon model using Gotoh's algorithm.

 Indel model allows gaps of any length at any position.